aws-samples/sample-agentic-connect-experience/README.md

 At contact time the flow reads the row keyed by the caller's country code and drives every language-dependent behavior from those columns: TTS voice/engine, spoken prompts, and the `language_name` value injected into the Q in Connect prompt as `$.Custom.language_name`.
 Adding a new language means adding a row to the table definition — no changes to the contact flow, the pattern, or the orchestration prompt.

 The pattern accepts multiple Data Tables.
 The sample uses two — one for customer support, one for the technician-visit flow — so each experience can carry its own language-scoped configuration without cross-contamination.

+> **Heads-up: ElevenLabs library voices on the free tier**
+>
+> If you set `voice_provider="elevenlabs"` and configure a voice ID copied straight from the ElevenLabs Voice Library (like the ones defined above), the first call to your contact flow will fail at the `PlayPrompt` block with an HTTP 401 from ElevenLabs:
+>
+> ```json
+> {
+>   "detail": {
+>     "type": "payment_required",
+>     "code": "paid_plan_required",
+>     "message": "Free users cannot use library voices via the API.
+Please upgrade your subscription to use this voice."
+>   }
+> }
+> ```
+>
+> This isn't a bug in the pattern — it's how ElevenLabs meters free-tier accounts.
+Library voices are browsable but not directly callable via API unless your account is on Starter tier or above.

 ### Automatic country-code extraction with fallback